ktbaek/Excess-deaths-Denmark/README.md

 period and the period of interest (2020-22).](README_files/figure-gfm/linear-baselines-10y-sex-1.png)

+***Figure 2: Death rates and linear baselines.** Quarterly death rates (deaths per 1000 people) for each age and sex group from 2010 to 2022 Q3 (colored lines).
+The black lines indicate linear regressions, defining two different baselines, based on the years 2010-19 (solid line) and 2015-19 (dashed line).
+The vertical gray line indicate the border between the reference period and the period of interest (2020-22).*

 ### Taking seasonality into account

 Deaths in Denmark follow a seasonal pattern, which is primarily caused